 We show some technical results pertaining to the FLUID fragment.
+We discuss the results themselves here and provide proofs in the full version of the paper.

 Undecidability of the FLUID Fragment.
 We show undecidability of the FLUID fragment even when the combined theory admits decision procedures for quantifier-free reasoning.
 In other words, the validity problem for the FLUID fragment, for which we proved UQFR is a semi-decision procedure in Section 5.2, does not admit any decision procedures.